decentralized-identity/linked-vp/spec/spec.md

 As well as sections marked as non-normative, all authoring guidelines, diagrams, examples, and notes in this specification are non-normative.
 Everything else in this specification is normative.

-The key words MAY, MUST, MUST NOT, and SHOULD in this document are to be interpreted as described in BCP 14 [[spec-inform:RFC2119]] [[spec-inform:RFC8174]] when, and only when, they appear in all capitals, as shown here.
+The keywords MAY, MUST, MUST NOT, and SHOULD in this document are to be interpreted as described in BCP 14 [[spec-inform:RFC2119]] [[spec-inform:RFC8174]] when, and only when, they appear in all capitals, as shown here.

 This document contains examples that contain JSON and JSON-LD content.
 Some of these examples contain characters that